Chair, University Council

 Dr Allan has a Bachelor of Applied Science Major – Biomedical Science – Cytology from University Technology Sydney, Master of Management (Technology) from the University of Melbourne, Doctor of Business Administration from Royal Melbourne Institute of Technology and a Master of Commercial Law from Deakin University.
 She is also a Fellow of the Australian Institute of Company Directors.

 Term: 14 September 2013 to 30 June 2021

 Ms Saranne Cooke is a professional director and chair with experience on a variety of boards across the education, health, sport, superannuation and not-for-profit sectors.
 Ms Cooke is a Racing NSW Board Member, a HESTA Trustee Board member, a Director of Western Health Alliance Ltd (Western NSW Primary Health Network), a Director of Leading Age Services Australia, and the inaugural Chair of the Western Region NSW Committee of the Australian Institute of Company Directors.

 Prior to her career as a professional director, Ms Cooke held a number of senior roles within energy, banking and manufacturing industries.
 Ms Cooke holds a Bachelor of Commerce, Master of Business (Marketing), and a Master of Commercial Law.
-She is a Graduate Member of the Australian Institute of Company Directors, a Fellow Certified Practising Accountant, a Fellow of the Australian Marketing Institute, a Certified Practising Marketer and a member of the Golden Key International Honour Society.
-She is also currently undertaking a PhD in Board Governance across the ASX200.
+She is a Graduate Member of the Australian Institute of Company Directors, a Fellow Certified Practising Accountant, a Fellow of the Australian Marketing Institute, a Certified Practising Marketer and a member of the Golden Key International Honour Society and has a PhD in Board Governance across the ASX200.